Welcome to the HPPLC pre-PA guidelines!

-- Inform CASPA, and non-CASPA programs, if your name is different on one or more of your transcripts compared to how you've listed it on your application.
+- Inform both CAS and non-CAS programs if your name is different on one or more of your transcripts compared to how you've listed it on your application.

-- Allow plenty of time for applications to be processed.
-Submit both CASPA and non-CASPA applications as close to the opening of your earliest rolling admission cycle as possible.
-Application components commonly include GRE scores, letters of recommendation, an official transcript from each college or university attended, personal essay, information about and possible verification of your clinical observation and/or direct patient care experience, and fees.
+- Allow plenty of time for application materials to be processed.
+Complete all application requirements and submit both CAS and non-CAS applications as close to the opening of your earliest rolling admission cycle as possible.
+This includes allowing several weeks for GRE scores to be reported, 8 or more weeks for letters of recommendation to be written and submitted, 4 or more weeks for official transcripts from each and every college / university attended to be delivered, ample time for multiple drafts of your personal essay, ample time to complete shadowing and hands-on / direct care experience, and time for fees to be processed.
 Missing components or incomplete / inaccurate information will delay your application processing.

-- Check the website of each of your programs for any supplementary materials or secondary applications that must be submitted directly to the school and/or PA program itself.
-Note the secondary applications often include additional, specific short essay questions to which you must respond (oftentimes, portions of the personal essay can be reworked or used as a starting point).
+- Check the website of each of your programs for any supplementary materials or secondary applications that must be submitted directly to the school and/or professional program itself.
+Note the secondary applications often include additional, specific short essay questions to which you must respond.

 After you have submitted your applications:

-- Once you've confirmed that all of your applications are complete, we recommend that you then send a professionally written follow-up email to each program to which you are applying, in which you reiterate your interest in the program, thank them for considering your application, and express your hope that you will have the opportunity to discuss both their program and your interest in it in more detail.
+- Once you've confirmed that all of your applications are complete, we recommend you send a professionally written follow-up email to each of your programs in which you reiterate your interest in the program, thank them for considering your application, and express your hope that you will have the opportunity to discuss both their program and your interest in more detail.

 If after the interview you learn that you have been put on an admission waitlist, immediately contact the program to express your continued and enthusiastic interest.
 Sometimes applicants who take the time to do so are among the first to be contacted if spaces open up.
 If after doing so you don't hear back for a week-and-a-half or two weeks, feel free to contact them again to express your interest.